The Authentic Cruise Company

 Superior Veranda Suite

 The Superior Veranda Suite is found on the upper decks.
-From the sumptuous views from the teak veranda to the spacious sitting room (with sofa bed able to accommodate a third berth) and large marble bathroom, everything about the Superior Veranda has been designed for your comfort.
-A comfortable living space, attention to detail and a generous expanse of amenities makes this stunning suite a cosy home while on the seas.
+From the sumptuous views from the teak veranda to the spacious sitting room (with a sofa bed able to accommodate a third berth) and large marble bathroom, everything about the Superior Veranda has been designed for your comfort.
+A comfortable living space, attention to detail, and a generous expanse of amenities make this stunning suite a cozy home while on the seas.

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.